NayeliGutierrez/2023_MacroevolTetraopes/README.md

 # 2023_MacroevolTetraopes

-Custom scripts employed for the analysis of the Macroevolution of Milkweed longhorn Beetles Project.
+Custom scripts were employed for the analysis of the Macroevolution of Milkweed Longhorn Beetles Project.

 We did not develop new software for this study; hence, we offer the scripts for conducting analyses and provide references to other sources utilized.

 ## Index